Do you get thirsty? Of course, you do. We all do! Do you ever wonder why a large glass of water just doesn't seem to quench your thirst?

-If you’ve answered, “yes” to these two questions, your body is trying to tell you something.
-Yes, it’s definitely telling you it’s thirsty, but it’s also asking for vital nutrients.
+If you answered, “yes” to these two questions, your body is trying to tell you something.
+It's telling you it's thirsty!
+But, it is also asking for vital nutrients.

 Before I tell you about those vital nutrients and how easy it is to incorporate them, let me set a scene.

-Water is just like that plain chicken.
+Water is similar to plain chicken.
 It too needs a boost from time to time.
 This is because your body needs essential vitamins and minerals that are not found in a simple glass of water.
 These essential vitamins and minerals help your body absorb water.
 Yes, water needs help being transported into cells.

 One of the easiest ways to aid in the transportation of water into the cells is with coconut water.
-Coconut water is high in calcium, potassium, magnesium, phosphorous and vitamin C. All of these vitamins and minerals are essential for our cellular health.
-The nerd in me would love to expand on our cellular makeup, but I am going to leave that statement as is.
-If you have further questions, please ask below or send me a message!
+Coconut water is high in calcium, potassium, magnesium, phosphorous and vitamin C. All of these vitamins and minerals are essential for our cellular absorption and health.
+When your cells are happy, you feel great!

 This thirst quenching elixir should be consumed as needed.
 One day you may only need one glass and the next day you may want two or three glasses.
 This enhanced water is suitable for anyone who is thirsty!
 It’s the perfect remedy before, during and after exercise, first thing in the morning, in the evening, and especially after a night of alcohol consumption or on a hot day.

-<A quick note> When buying coconut water, please ensure that it is 100% coconut water and nothing else.
-You find this out by reading ingredients.
-Natural Flavors are often included in coconut water and simply put, are not “natural” at all.
+<A quick note> When buying coconut water, please ensure that it is 100 coconut water and nothing else.
+Read the ingredients.
+Natural Flavors and artificial sugars are often included in coconut water.
+Simply put, are not "natural" at all.
 (You can read more about natural flavors here.)

-There are several other ways to quench your thirst, which I’ll include in another post.
-Please try and limit your consumption of drinks like Gatorade and vitamin water, as they too contain natural flavors and other harmful chemicals.
+With this in mind, try to limit your consumption of drinks like Gatorade and vitamin water, as they also contain natural flavors and other harmful chemicals.

 - Taste Nirvana Real Coconut Water, 16.2 Ounce (Pack of 12)